cuda-networks/django-eb-sqs/README.md

 #### Auto Tasks

-This is a helper tool, for the case you wish to define one of your class method as a task, and make it seamless to all callers.
+This is a helper tool for the case you wish to define one of your class method as a task, and make it seamless to all callers.
 This makes the code much simpler, and allows using classes to invoke your method directly without considering whether it's invoked async or not.

 This is how you would define your class: